In this section, we provide answers to some of the questions you are asking us, or links to elsewhere in our website where we discuss these things.

 Pre-travel Covid-19 testing, self-isolation on arrival in the UK, and green/amber/red list restrictions

-The UK is operating a 'traffic light' system (green, amber, red) which every person travelling to, and arriving in, the UK is subject to.
-The colour you are subject to depends on where you are planning to to travel to the UK from.
+Currently, the UK is operating a 'traffic light' system which every person travelling to, and arriving in, the UK is subject to.
+The colour you are subject to depends on where you are planning to travel to the UK from.
 The system exists to try to prevent the spread of Covid-19 variants.
 It is in place to minimise travel to the UK and ensure that those who do travel, do so according to the guidance.
 For those people subject to the red list - the strictest colour - some are banned from travelling to the UK altogether, whilst others are allowed to travel but must quarantine in specially-arranged hotel accommodation when they arrive.

-Most people (including all those subject to red requirements and all of those from amber requirements - but note below the exception from 2 August 2021 for travel into England) are subject to self-isolation ('quarantine') rules after arrival in the UK.
+All those subject to red requirements and most of those subject to amber requirements are subject to self-isolation ('quarantine') rules after arrival in the UK.
 There are some people who are subject to the green requirements who may not have to quarantine.

-From 2 August 2021 those fully vaccinated in the US or in the EU (there are separate rules for those vaccinated in France), and coming into England from an amber list country, except for France, will be able to travel into England without having to quarantine on arrival (note: this does not apply for travel into Scotland, Wales or Northern Ireland).
-See here for further information, including what qualifies as being fully vaccinated, the separate rules for those coming from France and continued requirements for testing.
+Those fully vaccinated in the US or in the EU, and coming into England from an amber list country, can now travel into England without having to quarantine on arrival.
+However, this does not apply for travel into Scotland, Wales or Northern Ireland.
+See here for further information, including what qualifies as being fully vaccinated, and the continued requirements for testing.
+These rules also apply to fully vaccinated individuals coming into England from France.

 Otherwise, and where quarantining (self-isolating) on arrival is required, having a negative Covid-19 test result will not remove the requirement.